What is it?

 Verdict and rating

-Good for town, can keep up with traffic and even leave them behind, but still seems as if you must be hell bent on breaking the throttle to make it so.
-It remains a 300.
-The Ninja would be average for commuting and a good bike for the novice/beginner.
+Good for town riding, can keep up with fast traffic and even leave them behind, but still seems as if you must be hell bent on breaking the throttle to make it so.
+The Ninja 300 would be average for commuting and a good bike for the novice or beginner.
 7/10.

 Suzuki GW250 InaZuma, Honda CBR250R, Yamaha R15